Eat in Hong Kong like a MasterChef

 VEA Restaurant

-At Michelin-star restaurant, VEA, chef Vicky Cheng combines French technique with classic Chinese ingredients.
-His six and eight course degustation menus epitomise the upper echelons of modern Hong Kong dining – and not just because the restaurant is located on the 30th floor.
+At Michelin-Star restaurant, VEA, chef Vicky Cheng combines French technique with classic Chinese ingredients.
+His six and eight-course degustation menus epitomise the upper echelons of modern Hong Kong dining – and not just because the restaurant is located on the 30th floor.
 The space is an open kitchen, bordered by 25 cream leather seats that undulate around a curved marble counter.
 To call Vicky’s food fusion would do a disservice to how seamlessly he blends French and Chinese cuisine.
 It’s more of an amalgamation, built on his philosophy of food as a universal language.
-Expect to see giant, alien-like dried fish maw before eating it with caviar and quinoa, abalone in a perfect gleaming pithivier and roasted sea cucumber.
-Drinks pairings can be regular, Chinese or premium wine, as well as alcoholic and non-alcoholic cocktails.
+Expect to see giant, alien-like dried fish maw before eating it with caviar and quinoa, abalone in a perfect gleaming pithivier and what looks like whole roasted sea cucumber but is so much more.
+Drinks pairings can be regular, Chinese or premium wine, as well as alcoholic or non-alcoholic cocktails.

 Floor 30, The Wellington, 198 Wellington Street, Central, Hong Kong, vea.hk